Skip to main content

 4 mentions Positive Neutral Negative

-The monetization strategy of the game has been criticized as a cash grab, with a focus on DLC rather than delivering a polished fighting experience.
-While the game features solid mechanics and smooth online play, many players feel misled by its marketing, which suggests a completed product rather than an early access title.
+The monetization strategy of the game has been criticized as a cash grab, with a focus on pushing out DLC rather than delivering a polished fighting experience.
+While the game features solid mechanics and smooth online play, many players feel misled by its marketing, which suggested a completed product rather than an early access title.

 • “The vision for this game is unclear and now feels like an unbalanced cash grab focused on pushing out DLC instead of making a fun fighting game.”